H3llKa1ser/B00t2R00t/Methodology/Enumeration.md

 2) Check protocol/application version for possible public RCE or similar exploit (Example: EternalBlue)

-3) Within a web page, check the page source for any comments that might have been left out (<!--)
+3) Within a web page, check the page source for any comments that might have been left out (<!--) or interesting files that we might encounter

 They may contain credentials, etc